Learn how to use a URL to access and display a feature layer in a map.

 The Visual Studio solution, project, and the namespace for all classes currently use the name Display

 .
-Follow the steps below if you prefer the name to reflect the current tutorial.
-This is not required, your code will still work if you keep the original name.
-The instructions will refer to Add
+You can rename these if you prefer them to reflect the current tutorial.
+Renaming is not required, your code will still work if you keep the original name.

 -